josephaverion/josephaverion.github.io/projects/research-on-maize.md

 labels:
   - Research
   - Data Science
-summary: "In a summer internship with CTAHR UHM I conducted research on Maize"
+summary: "Conducted research on Maize in a summer internship with CTAHR UHM"
 ---

 ## Project Info